Realistic tattoo: a demanding style | 10 MASTERS

 If you want to improve in this style, do it!
 In 10 Masters, we’ll tell you how.
 This is a great opportunity to venture into one of the most complex areas of the tattoo world.

 Be sure to see realistic works of art, as well as tattoos, since they will help you train your eye.
-In the same way, we encourage you not to stop practising.
+In the same way, we encourage you not to stop practicing.

 Draw non-stop and dare to tattoo!
 You just need to discover your talent!